-We love reclaimed wood, and we love helping people incorporate reclaimed wood in their homes.
-That’s why we’re putting together this guide to help you clean your reclaimed wood so that it’s ready for use in your home.
+We love reclaimed wood, and we love helping people incorporate reclaimed wood into their homes.
+That’s why we’re putting together this guide on how to clean reclaimed wood so that it’s ready for use in your home.

 Two Main Reasons to Clean Reclaimed Wood